ARY Digital Network

 ARY Digital Network (ARY ڈیجیٹل شبکه) is a subsidiary of the ARY Group.
 The ARY group of companies is a Dubai-based holding company founded by a Pakistani businessman, Haji Abdul Razzak Yaqoob (ARY).
 The network has a video on demand streaming service called ARY ZAP.

 History

 ARY Digital, formerly known as the Pakistani Channel, was launched in the United Kingdom in December 2000 to cater to the growing demands of South Asian entertainment in the region.
-Within a short span of three years, the unique proposition and the content of the channel resulted in massive popularity and in order to enable greater expansion and broadcast into other countries.
 It uses Samacom, a monopolising uplink provider based in the UAE, as the uplink teleport station.

 Affiliate programming

 Recently ARY Digital has affiliated with several other television networks to promote their content in Pakistan.
 Amongst these are Fashion TV for which a regional channel FTV Pakistan has been airing since December 2005 on the ARY Digital network.
 Plans are under way for Al Jazeera Urdu in affiliation with Al Jazeera targeting 110 million Urdu-speaking households worldwide and HBO Pakistan in association with HBO's south-Asian division.
 With the network's help, Nickelodeon is also planning to kick-start its operations in Nick Pakistan where it would be beamed into 2.5 million households with kids.